-Employment trends expert explains the latest jobs numbers and what they mean moving forward
+Employment trends expert explains the shocking new numbers regarding jobs and automation

 Over 260,000 jobs were added in October.
 But, what does this latest jobs report mean for the average American?